-Are you traveling from a lower elevation for your elopement in the Colorado mountains?
-There may be one important thing you aren’t planning for: the altitude!
+If you’re coming from a lower elevation for your Colorado elopement, you’re probably feeling a bit spooked by the altitude, and I don’t blame you!
 Some of the best locations in Colorado for elopements are at a pretty high altitude (some of my favorites are Breckenridge at 9,600 feet and Crested Butte at 8,900 feet)!
-And if you aren’t planning in advance for the altitude change, you might end up pretty miserable on your elopement day, or worst case scenario… at the local urgent care needing oxygen.
-But don’t worry – this guide will help walk you through what to know about the altitude for your Colorado elopement day so you can feel your best.
+But don’t worry – as your Colorado elopement photographer, I’m here to help.
+This guide will walk you through what to know about the altitude and how to prepare so you can feel your best!

 Planning an elopement can feel like a lot, especially if you’re from out of state.
 That’s exactly why I help couples with both Colorado elopement photography and thoughtful planning support.

-Honestly, I generally recommend eloping couples plan to arrive a few days early to their elopement location anyway to make sure they are settled in and everything is ready for their elopement day.
-With Colorado that’s basically a necessity.
+I generally recommend eloping couples plan to arrive a few days early to their elopement location anyway to make sure they are settled in and everything is ready for their elopement day, but with Colorado that’s basically a necessity.
 That’s because you need to give your body time to adjust to the change in altitude, and it can really affect everyone differently.
 I recommend arriving a minimum of three to five days before your elopement if possible.

 For those first few days in Colorado, I also recommend taking it really slow.
 It’s important to avoid any intense exercise so that you’re not further taxing your body.
-Consider alternative, easy activities like scenic drives and exploring the towns you’re in instead.
+Consider alternative, easy activities like scenic drives, enjoying hot springs, and exploring the towns you’re in instead.

 Being at a higher altitude means your body will be more prone to dehydration.
 It’s important to drink more water than you usually do.